Positive earnings reports from US retail giants helped support sentiment in Wall Street overnight, but attention is on the future of monetary policy

 Remarkably easy to travel to and magnificent to behold, the Falls are the top attraction of this Zimbabwean town with decent hotels and outdoor activities

 Madrid — Spanish bank Banco Santander slumped to the first loss in its 163-year history after the Covid-19 health crisis forced it to write down the value of its businesses across the globe.

 The bank is paying the price for rapid expansion into areas hit hard by the pandemic — such as UK consumer finance and low-quality US loans — with a $14.8bn writedown on assets to reflect the worsening economic outlook.
 The charges sent Santander spiralling to a €11bn quarterly loss, the biggest since UniCredit’s €13.6bn loss in late 2016...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.